winkm89/teachPress/readme.txt

 * Bugfix: Prevent a deletion of line breaks by bibtexParse in the import (#21)
 * Bugfix: Fixed a variable initialization bug in core/widgets.php (#24)
 * Bugfix: Hide document manager in tinyMCE plugin for users who have no capabilities to use teachPress (#3)
+* Bugfix: CSV export of enrollments has problems with the visibilty options of meta data fields (#36)
-* Bugfix: Fix possible security issues in enrollments.php
+* Bugfix: Fixed a possible security issues in enrollments.php

 = 5.0.17 - (15.10.2015) =
 * New: [tpenrollments]: New parameters "order_parent" and "order_child" added